husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 ch7 - FR sensor

-Log in to Husarion Cloud and open project that you created in previous manual, you will edit it a little.
+Log in to Husarion Cloud and open project that you created in previous manual.
+You will need to edit it a little.

 Include required header files: